jaketdk/jaketdk.github.io/projects/project-2.md

 I was responsible for the movement of the PAC MAN object on the screen and the logic behind the bounds within the lines.

 You can watch a demonstration of it [here](https://youtu.be/HwvhAXWHtPg).

-*I am not sure what the rules are about sharing code for a project that I do not fully own.*